VISIT OUR ART STORE ▶

 Tree 4: Fluffy Brown Tree with Layered Shadows

-For the fourth tree, I start by drawing the trunk first.
-This tree will have large, fluffy bunches of leaves, and each trunk that branches out will have one of these bunches.
+For the fourth tree, the trunk is drawn first.
+This tree has large, fluffy bunches of leaves, and each trunk that branches out carries one of these bunches.

-Shadows will be added at the bottom of each bunch to create depth.
+Shadows are added at the bottom of each bunch to create depth.

 Sketch the shapes of the fluffy brown tree

-To achieve a brownish shade for the leaves, I mix four colors: yellow, yellow ochre, burnt umber, and sienna.
+To achieve a brownish shade for the leaves, four colors are mixed: yellow, yellow ochre, burnt umber, and sienna.

-I begin by using sepia to draw the main trunk and branches.
-Then, I grab some yellow and use the full belly of my brush to create those fluffy, soft leaves.
+Sepia is used first to draw the main trunk and branches.
+Then, yellow is applied using the full belly of the brush to create fluffy, soft leaves.

 Paint the tree trunk first

-Next, I add shadows to the bottom of each bunch using burnt umber.
+Next, shadows are added to the bottom of each bunch using burnt umber.

 Paint the bunches

-I go in with a more pigmented burnt umber to darken the shadows more, then use sepia to deepen them further.
+A more pigmented burnt umber is then used to darken the shadows further, and sepia is applied to deepen them even more.

-For a fun effect, I drop a little water to create blooms around the leaves.
-While the paint is still wet, I use a palette knife, my finger, or even the edge of a card to scratch out the branches.
-This technique adds a nice texture, helping the tree come to life.
+For a fun effect, a little water is dropped in to create blooms around the leaves.
+While the paint is still wet, a palette knife, finger, or even the edge of a card is used to scratch out the branches.
+This technique adds nice texture, helping the tree come to life.

 Use a palette knife to scratch out the branches

-Now that we've got the trunk and fluffy leaves let's move on to the next tree!
+Now that the trunk and fluffy leaves are done, it’s time to move on to the next tree.

 Tree 5: Creating a Layered Green Tree with Soft Transitions

-For this next tree, I separate it into three layers with gaps in between to draw the trunks.
+For this next tree, the form is separated into three layers with gaps in between to draw the trunks.

-The primary focus is on a green tree, so I'll use yellow and yellow ochre for the highlights and darker greens mixed with sepia for the shadows.
+The primary focus is on a green tree, so yellow and yellow ochre are used for the highlights and darker greens mixed with sepia for the shadows.

 Sketch the shape of the layered green tree

-To begin, I paint the leafy clusters with yellow, using the belly of the brush to make broad, fat strokes.
+To begin, the leafy clusters are painted with yellow, using the belly of the brush to make broad, fat strokes.

-Once that's done, I add some brown paint near the shadow areas.
-These shadows will be on the left side of the tree, where the light is less direct.
+Once that’s done, some brown paint is added near the shadow areas.
+These shadows sit on the left side of the tree, where the light is less direct.

 Paint the leafy clusters

-Next, I start filling the tree's left side with different greens.
-I finish the bottom of the shadow areas with a darker green, called greenish umber.
+Next, the left side of the tree is filled with different greens.
+The bottom of the shadow areas is finished with a darker green called Greenish Umber.

 Paint the left side of the tree with greenish umber

-While the paint is still wet, I use sepia to paint the tree trunks.
+While the paint is still wet, sepia is used to paint the tree trunks.

 Everything is done in one layer while the paint is wet, which helps achieve a soft, smooth transition between the yellow and green shades.